 Then I discovered that in the kitchen, if the ingredients are fresh and the method stays simple, there's very little that can go wrong.
 Here's a first step towards conquering your seafood stovetop fears.

-2 tablespoon mixed fresh herbs (basil, chives, dill, thyme, sage, parsley)
+2 tbsp. mixed fresh herbs (basil, chives, dill, thyme, sage, parsley)

 1 unwaxed lemon